 For a company wishing to start using machine learning in eLearning, the main goal should be assembling a team of developers capable to write scripts for machine learning.

 7. Wearable Devices in eLearning

-Wearable devices, also referred to as wearables, are smart electronic devices that can be worn on the body as accessories or implants.
+Wearable devices also referred to as wearables, are smart electronic devices that can be worn on the body as accessories or implants.
 These wearable devices can act as versatile corporate training tools since they have the capacity to deliver training experiences virtually anywhere.
 Wearable devices have the potential to take scenarios and simulations to the next level, which is why they can be used to make learning solutions much more interesting and comprehensible.

 To start delivering eLearning on wearable devices, the company should identify learning experiences that are a good fit for wearables, and find ways to integrate eLearning in the daily routines of the staff.

-In summary, all the technologies mentioned above can become real game changers for the eLearning industry.
+In summary, all the technologies mentioned above can become real game-changers for the eLearning industry.
 They have the capacity to greatly improve the learning experiences for all learners.
 The eLearning production companies should pay attention to the development of these technologies in order to stay relevant in a rapidly changing market.
-While getting started with a new technology may be challenging in the beginning, Internet can provide a variety of useful resources ranging from eLearning case studies to how-to guides and tutorials.
+While getting started with new technology may be challenging in the beginning, the Internet can provide a variety of useful resources ranging from eLearning case studies to how-to guides and tutorials.
 Any company should strive to utilize all available resources and technologies to improve the learning experiences and learning outcomes within the organization.

 The introduction of new gadgets, innovative tools for trainers, and cutting-edge equipment has allowed eLearning companies to create new eLearning experiences.

 2. Virtual Reality

 5. Big Data in eLearning